 These principles provide a common framework and language for teaching and learning.
-As learning is a change in long term memory, everything we do to further teaching and learning at EPHS is geared to make knowledge and skills ‘stick’ in long term memory.
+As learning is a change in long term memory, everything we do to further teaching and learning at OEP is geared to make knowledge and skills ‘stick’ in long term memory.

 Our Teaching and Learning Vision